by Will Grumke July 20, 2022 8 min read

 The good news is, there are proven strategies to build this habit and increase your motivation to consistently stick to your plan and reach your goals.

-Whether you’re making a new years resolution to work out more consistently, or just want to get in shape, these 8 strategies will help you stick to the plan through the colder fall and winter months ahead!
+Whether it's your new years resolution to work out more consistently, or you just want to get in shape, these 8 strategies will help you stick to the plan for years and years to come!

 Example: They commit to working out 6 days a week for life when they aren’t exercising at all right now.

 You might love it at first, but most people end up hating it.
-That’s because it can be overwhelming as you try to work it into your busy schedule.
+This is because it can be overwhelming as you try to work it into your busy schedule.

-If you’re not working out now, committing to working out an hour a day sounds great, but can be very challenging to follow through with.
+If you’re not working out now, committing to working out a full hour a day sounds great, but can be very challenging to follow through with.

 Instead of committing to working out “x” amount of time, change your mindset and commit to working out in some way “x” amount of days in the week.